hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 Default struct values can be useful in some cases - but in other cases the default value violates invariants that would have been enforced by a hand-written constructor.

+The author of [Three Months of Go][] called out problems with zero values in work at Pusher:

+> Zero values caused so many problems over the summer, because everything would appear to be fine, then it suddenly breaks because the zero value wasn't sensible for its context of use.
+Perhaps it's an unrelated change that causes things to break (like a struct getting an extra field).

+[Three Months of Go]: https://www.barrucadu.co.uk/posts/etc/2016-08-25-three-months-of-go.html

 ### How Rust does it differently